-With the support of several members of the OCC Foundation Board of Directors fundraising plans came forward, and in 2012 the Measure M bond was passed by California voters, allocating $20M to orange Coast College to be used on the new planetarium.
-These funds, in addition to money raised by private donations through the leadership of the OCC Foundation made the project a reality.
+With the support of several members of the OCC Foundation Board of Directors fundraising plans came forward and, in 2012, the Measure M bond was passed by California voters, allocating $20M to Orange Coast College for the new planetarium.
+These funds, in addition to money raised by private donations through the leadership of the OCC Foundation, made the project a reality.

 A New Beginning